kimbrow1/Hot-Dog-Stand/README.md

 # LAB 10-b

-## Cookie Stand
+## Hot Dog Stand

-I builded an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+I Created this app to generate numbers in my sales chart for the total of my Hotdogs.
+In addition to that I wanted to make sure that I displayed the locations and images of what each Hot Dog looks like and what the cost of the are.

 ### Author: Brian Kimbrow